lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ## Kuiper EdgeX integration

 EdgeX uses [message bus](https://github.com/edgexfoundry/go-mod-messaging) to exchange information between different micro services.
-It contains the abstract message bus interface and an implementation for ZeroMQ and MQTT.
+It contains the abstract message bus interface and an implementation for ZeroMQ & MQTT (NOTICE:  **ONLY ZeroMQ** message bus is supported in Kuiper rule engine, MQTT will be supported in later versions).
 The integration work for Kuiper & EdgeX includes following 3 parts.

 - An EdgeX message bus source is extended to  support consuming data from EdgeX message bus.